Seanmatthews/seanmatthe.ws/content/articles/sat.md

             projectionOverlap(pointsA, pointsB, axesB));
 }
 {{< / highlight >}}
+This function is the high-level interface for determining whether two convex polygons overlap.
+It checks that we're dealign with 2D polygons, transforms our randomly generated sample polygons into point clouds, forms a list of points from those clouds, creates a list of projection axes for each list of points, and determines if the two overlap.

 <br/>
 Finally, **main.cpp** creates random point clouds within a visualization for testing and displaying the results of our SAT implementation.
 Find the full code with installation & operation instructions [here](https://github.com/Seanmatthews/separating-axis-theorem).